updated on 30 May 2023

 In terms of extracurricular activities and work experience, the obvious one is to be a member of a sports team.
 But there are lots of other activities that you can do that involve collaborating closely with others, such as playing in an orchestra, editing a student newspaper, being a member of a debating team, participating in a play or other drama project, being part of a dance group, getting involved in student union politics, working with others on an academic project or presentation – the list goes on.

 This also includes any jobs you might have had.
-The same goes for leadership – think about any time that you have taken the initiative, thought of a unique solution, or done the organisational legwork to get your colleagues, friends or teammates on the right track.
+The same goes for leadership – think about any time that you’ve taken the initiative, thought of a unique solution, or done the organisational legwork to get your colleagues, friends or teammates on the right track.

 Accuracy and attention to detail